-If you’re nearing or in retirement, it’s important to think about protecting what you've saved and ensuring your income needs are met now and in the future.
+If you’re nearing or in retirement, it’s important to think about protecting what you've saved and ensuring that your income needs are met now and in the future.
 Here are five rules of thumb to help manage the risks to your retirement income.

 1. Plan for health care costs.

 According to the U.S. Department of Health and Human Services, about 70% of those age 65 and older will require some type of LTC services—either at home, in adult day care, in an assisted living facility, or in a traditional nursing home.
 The average private-pay cost of a nursing home is about $90,000 per year according to MetLife, and exceeds $100,000 in some states.
-Assisted-living facilities average $3,477 per month.
+Assisted living facilities average $3,477 per month.
 Hourly home care agency rates average $46 for a Medicare-certified home health aide and $19 for a licensed non-Medicare-certified home health aide.

 If you are still working and your employer offers a health savings account (HSA), you may want to take advantage of it.
-An HSA offers a triple-tax advantage: you can save pretax dollars, which can grow and be withdrawn state and federal tax free if used for qualified medical expenses—currently or in retirement.
+An HSA offers a triple-tax advantage: You can save pretax dollars, which can grow and be withdrawn state and federal tax free if used for qualified medical expenses—currently or in retirement.